wacelalorshe/player.js/README.md

 autoplay           | `false`  | Automatically start playback of the video.
-Note that this won’t work on some devices. background         | `false`  | Enable the player's background mode which hides the controls, autoplays and loops the video (available to  Plus, PRO, or Business members). byline             | `true`   | Show the byline on the video. color              | `00adef` | Specify the color of the video controls.
+Note that this won’t work on some devices. background         | `false`  | Enable the player's background mode which hides the controls, autoplays and loops the video (available to  Plus, PRO, or Business members). byline             | `true`   | Show the byline on the video. color              | `00adef` | Specify the accent color of the video controls.
+Colors may be overridden by the embed settings of the video.
+Note that this field is deprecated and `color_two` should be used instead. color_one          | `000000` | Specify the primary color of the video controls.
+Colors may be overridden by the embed settings of the video. color_two          | `00adef` | Specify the accent color of the video controls.
+Colors may be overridden by the embed settings of the video.
+Note this value replaces `color`. color_three        | `ffffff` | Specify the text/icon color of the video controls.
+Colors may be overridden by the embed settings of the video. color_four         | `000000` | Specify the background color of the video controls.
 Colors may be overridden by the embed settings of the video. controls           | `true`   | This parameter will hide all elements in the player (play bar, sharing buttons, etc) for a chromeless experience. ⚠️Warning: When using this parameter, the play bar and UI will be hidden.
 To start playback for your viewers, you'll need to either enable autoplay or use our player SDK to start and control playback. (available to Plus, PRO, or Business members) dnt                | `false`  | Block the player from tracking any session data, including cookies. height             |          | The exact height of the video.
 Defaults to the height of the largest available version of the video.